konstructio/kubefirst/docs/kubefirst/gitlab/gitlab-repositories.md

 # GitLab Repositories

 In the GitOps nature, we rely on repositories to have a single source of truth when it comes to project updates.
-Kubefirst make heavy use of GitOps approach to automate the development and maintenance of applications.
-On that regard, Kubefirst during installation process will brig up few GitLab repositories described bellow.
+Kubefirst makes heavy use of the GitOps approach to automate the development and maintenance of applications.
+In that regard, during the installation process, Kubefirst will bring up few GitLab repositories as described below.

 ## Repositories